Device Management Standards

 Maintaining an up to date operating system ensures that the school is providing optimal tools and resources to support digital learning.
 From a security point of view, it also ensures that devices and the school network are receiving updates to software, and security patches.
-Careful planning for how you will upgrade the operating system needs to be undertaken, as some devices in school will no longer be able to be updated due to their age (this is especially pertinent for Apple devices).
+Careful planning for how you will upgrade the operating system needs to be undertaken, as some devices in school will no longer be able to be updated due to their age.

 Due to the length of time it can take to plan and manage this appropriately, schools should ensure that they are planning for succession to the latest version of the operating system in plenty of time.
 This should be within 18 months of end of life support.